keboola/connection-docs/components/extractors/database/postgresql/index.md

 is strongly recommended.
 endif::community[]

-### Setting up permissions
+### Setting Up Permissions

 The connector requires appropriate permissions to:

 - SELECT tables (to perform initial syncs)
 - `rds_replication`

-The connector requires user with `rds_replication` role.
+The connector requires a user with the `rds_replication` role.
 To enable a user account other than the master account to initiate logical replication, you must grant the account the rds_replication role.
 For example, `grant rds_replication to <my_user>`.

-Setting up a PostgreSQL server to run a Debezium connector requires a database user that can perform replications.
+Setting up a PostgreSQL server to run a Debezium connector requires a database user who can perform replications.
-Replication can be performed only by a database user that has appropriate permissions and only for a configured number of hosts.
+Replication can be performed only by a database user with appropriate permissions and only for a configured number of hosts.

-Although, by default, superusers have the necessary `REPLICATION` and `LOGIN` roles, it is best **not to provide the Keboola replication user with elevated privileges**.
+Although superusers have the necessary `REPLICATION` and `LOGIN` roles by default, it is best **not to provide the Keboola replication user with elevated privileges**.
-Instead, create a Keboola user that has the minimum required privileges.
+Instead, create a Keboola user with the minimum required privileges.

 **PostgreSQL administrative permissions.**